rapee9999/docker-images/README.md

 [To dockerfile](libtorch-cdev/dockerfile)

 ### cv-cdev
-Build based on opencv-cdev and libtorch-cdev.
-Designed to be a development container providing opencv and libtorch on top of debian-cdev.
+Build based on tesseract-cdev and libtorch-cdev.
+Designed to be a development container providing opencv, libtesseract and libtorch on top of debian-cdev.

 Test image by `docker-compose up cv-cdev-test`